1)Hi Tony, could you introduce yourself to the people who haven't heard of you before?

 I really enjoyed Barbarian (Psygnosis) but I preferred futuristic games.
 I came up with the idea for a multi room, multi weapon game and presented to Red Rat.
 They were on the look out for 16-bit titles at the time and they commissioned it.
 Compare the Barbarian and Red Ace characters.
 They are very similar.

 7)Why the title "Red Ace" ...
 Did you have to pick it cause it was to be released by Red Rat?

 Yes.
 They chose the name.
 They paid up front so they called the shots!

 8)How was coding the ST compared with 8-bit coding?
 More rules to follow and different tools to program with?

-16 coding was a joy!
-The 6502 has 3 8 bit registers and the 16 bit addressing is restricted to 256 byte pages (without interaction) being able to access 64K with a single register was great.
+16-bit coding was a joy!
+The 6502 has 3 8-bit registers and the 16-bit addressing is restricted to 256 byte pages (without interaction), so being able to access 64K with a single register was great.
 The basic principles of assembler coding still hold true though, so I found it quite easy to code 68000.

 9)What development tools did you end up using to code with?

 I used Devpac ST on my 1040ST with twin floppies.
 It was a bit slow to build the entire game but it worked quite well.